 Overlooked Stats Show Hope for Women 40+

 Census statistics on live births & medical abortions

-Combining these stats with those on abortion in the 40-44 age group, (20,962), the latest age group for whom statistics were collected, and then dividing this number by 3 (accounting for expected 33% miscarriage rate), we could expect to add almost 7,000 babies, totaling close to 120,000 births.
+Combining these stats with those on abortion in 2015 for the 40-44 age group, (20,962)–the latest age group and last year in which statistics were collected–and then dividing this number by 3 (accounting for expected 33% miscarriage rate in this age group), we could expect to add around 7,000 babies, totaling close to 120,000 births.
 This number would actually be a low estimate, since many miscarriages occur before scheduled abortion dates.

 Perhaps most significantly, these statistics hold steady or decline only somewhat when viewing births before egg donation was available in the US (See births 1933-1998 @ https://www.cdc.gov/nchs/data/natality/mage33tr.pdf.)